Curlin: Stud career

+In 2026, Curlin was relieved of stud duty due to declining fertility.

-He has 20 sons standing at stud, with Good Magic having the best success so far with two 3-year-old G1 "Classic" winners in Mage (Kentucky Derby) and Dornoch (Belmont), who happen to be full brothers.
+He has 20 sons standing at stud, with Good Magic having the best success so far with two 3-year-old G1 "Classic" winners in Mage (Kentucky Derby) and Dornoch (Belmont), who are full brothers.
 He also has G1 winners Mixto, Muth, and Blazing Sevens.
 His son Keen Ice sired the winner of the 2022 Kentucky Derby, Rich Strike.

 Notable progeny

 Curlin had produced 25 separate North American Grade 1 winners as of 10/2024: